allenai/rslearn/docs/DatasetConfig.md

   case, each item group consists of exactly one item.
 - INTERSECTS means that items that intersect the window bounds can be used.
 In this case, each item group consists of exactly one item.
-- COMPOSITE means that one composite covering the window, that combines all elements intersecting the data source during the complete time period should be created.
+- COMPOSITE means that one composite-mosaic covering the window should be created.
   In this case, only a single group containing all intersecting items exists.
-During materialization these are reduced, such that the complete window is covered and if there are multiple items covering a pixel, the value is computed based on `composite_method` in the layer config.
+During materialization these are reduced, such that the complete window is covered.
+If there are multiple items covering a pixel, the value is computed based on `composite_method` in the layer config.
 Ignores `max_matches`.

 For raster data, with MOSAIC, multiple items may be combined together to materialize a raster aligned with the window, while CONTAINS and INTERSECTS means that each materialized raster should correspond to one item (possibly after cropping and re-projection).

+**Composite vs. Mosaic**
+A mosaic stitches adjacent images into one seamless picture, using one pixel value where images overlap.
+A composite combines overlapping images over time (temporal aggregation) with a specified method such as the mean or median and also produces a seamless mosaic.

 The time mode defines the temporal matching.